 Experts say that they get along very easily with other dogs, people and children and that is why they are considered as very social.

-Generally, they get trained very easily, much easier than Yorkshire Terriers, even though sometimes they can be stubborn and special cares must be taken.
+Generally, they get trained very easily, much easier than Yorkshire Terriers, even though sometimes they can be stubborn and special care must be taken.

 Yorkipoos are suitable for small and very small apartments.
 Like the Yorkies, they do not need much space at home as long as they get 15 minute walks at least two times per day.